[Page updated: 1 June 2022]

 I ordered 8 new headlamps to review, and this Energizer Hard Case headlamp was the first one to arrive.
-This was the one I was looking forward to least.
+This was the one I was looking forward to the least.
 Half of these Energizer headlamps are still using tungsten bulbs!
 Really.
 Energizer flashlights are in our Target and Walmart stores, and they’re made poorly, just like throwaway flashlights.
 I figured the same for the headlamps.
 I was possibly wrong!